-As you can see Skin Clear Biome contains 4 essential bacteria.
-These may not directly correlate to the skin however, as I explained before, ensuring your gut flora is in balance is essential for the rest of the body, including acne.
+As you can see Skin Clear Biome contains 5 essential bacteria.
+Ensuring your gut flora is in balance is essential for the rest of the body, including your skin.

 1. Vitamin A

 Vitamin A has many benefits for the skin.
-It works to increase the speed of the cell cycle, meaning cells are regenerating at a much higher rate.
-This helps to reduce signs of ageing, improve the appearance of fine lines and wrinkles and to help with problems such as hyperpigmentation.
+It works to increase the speed of the cell cycle, meaning cells regenerate at a much higher rate.
+This helps to reduce signs of aging, improve the appearance of fine lines and wrinkles, and helps with problems such as hyperpigmentation.
 It can also help to protect against UV damage.
-Vitamin A can be found in eggs and orange and yellow fruits and vegetables.
+Vitamin A can be found in eggs, orange and yellow fruits, as well as vegetables.

 2. Vitamin C

 Vitamin C helps to promote collagen production.
-Meaning it has the potential to thicken the skin which protects against external damage and to keep skin firm and elastic.
+This means that it has the potential to thicken the skin which protects against external damage and keeps skin firm and elastic.
 Vitamin C is also an antioxidant meaning it can help protect from free radical and UV damage.
 It can be found in citrus fruits, peppers and strawberries.

 3. Vitamin E

-Vitamin E is a very powerful antioxidant so helps to protect from free radical and UV damage.
-It’s also a natural tone lightener so consistent use can help reduce hyperpigmentation or acne scars.
+Vitamin E is a very powerful antioxidant so helps to protect against free radical and UV damage.
+It’s also a natural tone lightener so consistent use can help reduce hyperpigmentation and/or acne scars.
 Vitamin E can be found in vegetable oils, nuts, seeds and leafy green vegetables.

 Phytonutrient can help to boost immunity within the body.
 It can also improve metabolism and better equip the body to recover after illness.
 It also has antioxidant powers so can protect from free radical and UV damage.
-The phytonutrient used in Skin Accumax is derived from broccoli however phytonutrients can be found typically in red, orange and yellow vegetables, or deep green vegetables.
+The phytonutrient used in Skin Accumax comes from broccoli, however phytonutrients can be found typically in red, orange, yellow, or deep green vegetables.

-Does Skin Accumax Work?
+Does Skin Accumax Work in Treating Acne?
 What Are The Benefits?

-Skin Accumax, also by Advanced Nutrition Programme, is a supplement aimed at targeting problematic skin.
+Skin Accumax is a supplement aimed at targeting problematic skin.
 It can be particularly beneficial to those who suffer from hormonal imbalances and hormonal acne.
-It contains essential vitamins such as A and C and works to supplement your diet.
+It contains essential vitamins including A and C and works to supplement your diet.
 Inflammation due to hormonal imbalances within the body is what causes severe acne and this is what Skin Accumax aims to target.